Colleges by Location

 Admissions

-If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-What are the admission requirements for Florida Polytechnic University?
+Knowing as much as possible about the institution's criteria for admission increases your chances of getting admitted.
+Here are the most relevant information you need to know about admission at Florida Polytechnic University.

-According to the newest data, this school uses standardized test scores for admission and it admitted 1,275 in 2024.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 1,260 in 2025.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The ACT composite average score for all the accepted students in 2024 was 29 and the average GPA was 4.2.
-Accordingly, you'll probably need an above-average GPA in order to be granted acceptance, as well as an above-average ACT score.
+The average ACT score for all the accepted students in 2025 was 29 and the average GPA was 3.47.
+That means that you need a GPA that's above average in order to get into Florida Polytechnic University; the same goes for your ACT score.

-The SAT Critical Reading average score was 647 for the admitted students, while the average SAT Math score was 655.
-For transfer students, the application deadline is July 20.
+The SAT Critical Reading average score was 647 for the newly enrolled students, while the average SAT Math score was 655.
+When filling out the application as a transfer student, the application deadline is July 20.

 Retention Rate

-As reported in 2024, the freshman retention rate for Florida Polytechnic University was 74%, reflecting the superb quality of the educational programs at this institution.
+The freshman retention rate for Florida Polytechnic University was 74.7% in 2025, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.

 Student Body